Skip to content

 <np-login lifetime="604800"></np-login>

-<!-- to set a one week session lifetime with one day inactivity timeout -->
+<!-- Set a one-week session lifetime with a one-day inactivity timeout -->

 <np-login lifetime="604800" idletimeout="86400"></np-login>

-A session is initiated when a user is authenticated with <np-login> authentication component.
+A session starts when a user authenticates using the <np-login> component.

-To retrieve the user’s session token just call get method:
+To retrieve the user’s session token, call the get method:

 import { get } from "@nopwdio/sdk-js/dist/core/session";